 Mid June -€3,500

-Being further North the season on both rivers does not start until later in June than the other Northern Kola Rivers.
-The Belousiha typically starts to fill up with fish first and the main part of the run arriving on the Voronya 1-2 weeks later.
+Being further North than the other Northern Kola Rivers, the season on both rivers does not start until later in June The Belousiha starts to fill up with fish in mid June and the main part of the run arriving on the Voronya 1-2 weeks later.
 Typically bright silver, sea-liced fish, can be caught throughout all of June & July.